-2) Kyiv is a city full of motorized vehicles.
-I haven’t visited such a car crazy city since I visited Bangkok!
+1) Kyiv is a city full of motorized vehicles.
+I haven’t visited such a car-crazy city since I visited Bangkok!
 If you’re getting around by car, which you likely will be at some point, give yourself a long time to get anywhere as you’ll likely get stuck in one or more traffic jams.
 Take into account the extra travel time when coming from or going to the airport.

-4) If you like travelling in Eastern Europe, you may want to check out some of the blog’s more popular posts:
+3) If you like traveling in Eastern Europe, you may want to check out some of the blog’s more popular posts:

 - 39 Photos That Will Inspire You to Visit Kotor Montenegro – Thinking about spending time in Montenegro?
 Then look no further than these 39 photos of Kotor Montenegro for all the inspiration you’ll ever need.